 - 6.3 Final assessments for independent study or Dissertation/Project courses must be submitted as follows: - i.
-One electronic copy via similarity software managed by Assessment Services. - ii.
-One hard copy submitted to the Assessment Services Office. - iii.
-A submission receipt is issued by the Assessment Office. - 6.4 The University has developed 'good practice' principles for management of Independent Study or Dissertation/ Project modules, which make explicit expectations for the responsibilities of supervisors and students.
+One electronic copy via similarity software managed by Assessment Services.

+- The University has developed 'good practice' principles for management of Independent Study or Dissertation/ Project modules, which make explicit expectations for the responsibilities of supervisors and students.
 The principles, guidelines and procedures can be found in the Quality Assurance (QA) Manual (2018), as follows: - QAR 1 Guidelines for Dissertation/Project Supervision - QAR 2 Guidelines for Dissertation Defence - QAR 3 Project/ Dissertation Progress Report - QAR 4 Roles of Faculty and Panelists.